tinymce/tinymce-docs/advanced/creating-a-plugin.md

 ## Testing {{site.productname}}

-Due to the range of browser APIs used by {{site.productname}}; when testing {{site.productname}} or any custom plugins, you must use a testing framework that runs on a real browser.
+Due to the range of browser APIs used by {{site.productname}}; when testing {{site.productname}} or any custom plugins, {{site.productname}} requires a testing framework that runs on a real browser.
 Testing frameworks that mock the browser will not work.

 ## Language localization